johnkerl/pgpg/README.md

 ## Languages

 * Implementation initially in Go
-  * Maybe Python and/or Rust later
+  * Maybe Python and/or JavaScript and/or Rust later
   * Aim for non-clever abstraction and concept reuse
   * Try to use language-independent data structures when possible
 * Generator target initially Go
-  * Maybe Python and/or Rust later
+  * Maybe Python and/or JavaScript and/or Rust later
   * Try to use language-independent data structures when possible

 ## Applications